Code-Institute-Submissions/Tayo-bet-fimal-ms-project_AugResub/README.md

 *	Ensure all fixtures are loaded with 'python3 manage.py loaddata '
 *	Ensure all models are migrated when created and also after any chenges are made on them.

-The Deploy App can be accessed on Heroku with the link Below:
+The Deployed App can be accessed on Heroku with the link Below:

 * https://dandu-stores.herokuapp.com/